CommunicateNorge/AppAndIntFagkveld1302/README.md

 ![Workflow](./resources/workflow.png)

+Start of using /startingpoint/workflow/TweetCheckerWorkflow/TweetCheckerWorkflow.sln in VS.

+You will notice functions with activity triggers that match the workflow above.

+You need to extend each task.

+### AssessRisk
+Use your imagination on how to asses the potential risk of a message hiting the internet.

-## Integrate with leagcy system using message hub from the workflow
+## Integrate with legacy system using message hub from the workflow

 ## Extend the user interface